Chunt0/CS260/Assignment3/DynamicArray/README.md

 # DynamicArray

-An attempt to implement a Dynamic List structure using arrays.
+An attempt to implement a Dynamic List structure using pointers and arrays.